PART 1 – DIGITAL COLLECTIBLES

 By the chapter’s end, you will be equipped to explain the foundational principles of digital collectibles and understand the core concepts of blockchain technology.
 You will gain a thorough understanding of Non-Fungible Tokens (NFTs) and recognize the major players in the digital collectibles market.
 Furthermore, you will be able to analyze the potential and implications of digital collectibles while exploring their growth trends and future outlook in this rapidly evolving space.

-Upper Deck e-Pack
+B. Upper Deck e-Pack

 Launched in 2016, Upper Deck’s e-Pack program is described as a “digital to physical platform.”
 Collectors can purchase packs from the e-Pack website or app, open them online, and choose to either have the cards shipped or stored.
+Here is a tutorial on Upper Deck’s e-Pack program for NHL hockey cards.
+COMC (Check Out My Cards) manages the storage and shipping of physical cards for e-Pack.

-NFTs, Blockchain and Digital Cards
+C. NFTs, Blockchain and Digital Cards

 SoRare

 SoRare is a licensed soccer NFT product that combines elements of competition and fantasy sports.
 Below, you’ll hear from fantasy sports experts at RotoWire, who will provide an excellent breakdown of this rapidly growing platform.
 Many of these cards are fetching significant sums at auction.
+Watch this video for more information.

 Topps Collect!